 (14) Sample SIR Provisions.
-Appendix 1 contains examples of SIR provisions and an example client authorization letter.
+Appendix 2 to this Guidance contains examples of SIR provisions and an example client authorization letter.
 The example is not the only way to include past performance in the SIR.
 Each SIR must contain instructions and evaluation information that best reflects the individual acquisition.